oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 - Categorical variables are values in a finite set. e.g. gender, religion, home state.

 - Continuous variables are values in a infinite set. e.g. income, weight, height.
-Due to their uniqueness they are often transformed into categorical variables when anonymizing
+Due to their intrinsic uniqueness they are often transformed into categorical variables when anonymizing

 We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of the teams work.